An all-white apartment in Singapore is styled with a nod towards the homeowner’s Indian roots

 That did not deter architect Anjali Mangalgiri and her husband from putting in a bid when one of these apartments came on the block for a rental lease.
 These houses are owned by the Singapore government.
 Winning the bid was an unexpected stroke of luck.
 And so began the process of transforming the apartment into a lived-in home.

 “Every room was a different colour,” recalls Anjali.
 She chose to paint all the walls stark white while the windows which brought in fantastic natural light, were left largely unchanged.
 Wood lattice work was carried out on the windows and given black borders, in keeping with the historic design detail of these heritage buildings.
 “I wanted to go back to the original black and white theme,” says Anjali.

-The apartment has an 11 foot high ceiling, so that alongwith the stark white walls and natural light gives the apartment a sense of expansive space.
+The apartment has an 11 ft high ceiling that along with the stark white walls and natural light, gives the apartment a sense of expansive space.